MonitorAmbientLight/mal-master/README.md

 Secure the Raspberry Pi with the three screws.
 ![21](/pictures/21.jpeg)

-Now connect the red, white and green cable from Step 4 with the female end to the Raspberry Pi als shown:
+Now connect the red, white and green cable from Step 4 with the female end to the Raspberry Pi as shown:
 ![22](/pictures/22.jpeg)

 Be sure to review your work and compare it with the pictures as this step is necessary for a functional MAL solution. **A wrong cabling may destroy parts or the whole solution.**

 ### Step 7

-Have the black capture card the the corresponding USB A 3.0 to USB A 3.0 cable as well as the capture card holder with one hex screw (Part no. X) ready.
+Have the black capture card and the corresponding USB A 3.0 to USB A 3.0 cable as well as the capture card mount (3D Model: mal-capture-card-mount) with one hex screw (Part no. X) ready.
 ![23](/pictures/23.jpeg)
 ![24](/pictures/24.jpeg)

 Place the capture card in the intended place.
 Be sure that the orientation is correct.
 The two HDMI ports must be fully accessible from the outside of the MAL case.
-Now secure the capture card with the capture card holder and the screw.
+Now secure the capture card with the capture card mount and the screw.
 ![25](/pictures/25.jpeg)

 Finally connect the capture card with the Raspberry Pi with the USB cable.